Web Developer Resume Example

 Don’t forget to mention version control like Git, and any experience with REST APIs or GraphQL.
 This helps recruiters quickly see your hands-on abilities.

-I always start this section by listing my most recent JavaScript roles first.
+I always start this section by listing my most recent JavaScript roles first, and I make sure my application includes a cover letter to highlight my fit.
 This gives recruiters a quick sense of my current experience and impact.

 You should use bullet points for each job.
 Focus on real results-like reducing page load times by 40% or leading a team of 5 developers.
 Numbers help your work stand out.